 Overview

 NRDC is a non-profit environmental advocacy organization.
-We use law, science, and the support of 3.1 million members and online activists to protect the planet’s wildlife and wild places and to ensure the rights of all people to clean air, clean water, and healthy communities.
-NRDC was founded in 1970 and our people helped write some of America’s bedrock environmental laws, including the Clean Water Act and many of the implementing regulations.
-Today, our team of more than 600 lawyers, scientists, economists, policy advocates, communications experts, and others work across the United States and the globe from our offices in Beijing; Chicago; New Delhi; New York; San Francisco; Santa Monica; and Washington, D.C.
+Founded in 1970, they helped write some of America’s bedrock environmental laws, including the Clean Water Act and many of the implementing regulations.
+Today, their team of more than 600 lawyers, scientists, economists, policy advocates, communications experts, and others work across the United States and the globe from offices in Beijing; Chicago; New Delhi; New York; San Francisco; Santa Monica; and Washington, D.C.

 Position Summary